istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

         - --log_output_level=default:info
 {{< /text >}}

-3. Save and quit.
-The deployment will be updated in the cluster.
+3. Save and quit the editor to update the deployment configuration in the cluster.

 Remove the `ValidatingWebhookConfiguration` as follows: